NodleCode/PKI/README.md

 A set of modules to manage a decentralized and distributed PKI.
 A Token Curated Registry is used to manage in a decentralized way signing authorities that can issue "certificates".

+**We have migrated and updated the pallets present in this repository to the [main nodle chain repo](https://github.com/NodleCode/chain).
+This solution is becoming part of Nodle's Identity Stack.**

 # Development

 ## Building